-In early 1989, a group of 15 people began meeting weekly in an Upper East Side apartment.
-Their purpose was to pray about planting a new church in the heart of Manhattan for professional New Yorkers.
-One of their concerns was that new believers were finding it difficult to locate a church they could attend, a church that was open to people who were seeking answers regarding their faith, a church where they felt secure in bringing their friends who were skeptical about matters of faith.
+In early 1989 a group of 15 people began meeting weekly in an Upper East Side apartment.
+Their purpose was to pray about starting a new church in the heart of Manhattan for professional New Yorkers.
+One of their concerns was that new believers were finding it difficult to locate a church they could attend, a church that was open to people who were seeking answers regarding their faith, and where they felt secure in bringing their friends who were skeptical about matters of faith.
 Because Dr. Timothy Keller had already been designated by the Mission to North America Committee of the Presbyterian Church in America to investigate the needs of New York City and the possibility of church planting here, he began meeting with this prayer group.

 Although Dr. Keller’s schedule was already full due to his teaching commitments at Westminster Theological Seminary, he continued commuting to New York regularly to meet with the prayer group to discuss the possibilities of church development with them.
 Before long, as Dr. Keller learned more about the spiritual needs of New York City, he began to feel a call here.

 By the spring of 1989, this movement had taken on such urgency that an evening service was begun on April 9, 1989, at the Church of the Advent Hope, which was home to a Seventh-Day Adventist congregation.
 In June the Kellers moved to New York with their three young boys.
 By the end of the summer the congregation had grown to such an extent that the decision was made to add another service.
 A morning service featuring classical music and a more liturgical form of worship was added on September 24, 1989.
 By Christmas, attendance at the church numbered approximately 250; by its first anniversary Redeemer had added three staff members to work in administration, small groups and Christian education.
 In 1992 Redeemer founded Hope for New York, an outward-facing mercy ministry focused on addressing the practical needs of the city’s population.